ultravideo/uvg266/README.md

                                a zero coefficient CU is found. [disabled] --(no-)early-skip      : Try to find skip cu from merge candidates.
                                Perform no further search if skip is found.
-                               For rd=0..1: Try the first candidate.
+                               For rd = 0..1: Try the first candidate.
-                               For rd=2.. : Try the best candidate based on luma satd cost. [enabled]
+                               For rd = 2.. : Try the best candidate based on luma satd cost. [enabled]
       --max-merge <integer>  : Maximum number of merge candidates, 1..6 [6] --(no-)implicit-rdpcm  : Implicit residual DPCM.
 Currently only supported with lossless coding. [disabled]